Abk0003/RepositoryDifficultyClassifier/README.md

 # Repository Issue Difficulty Classifier

-A Flask web application that scrapes open GitHub issues from any public repository and automatically classifies each one as **Easy**, **Medium**, or **Hard** — using a multi-signal heuristic scoring algorithm built entirely without a machine learning model.
+A Flask web application that scrapes open GitHub issues from any public repository and automatically classifies each one as **Easy**, **Medium**, or **Hard** using a heuristic classifier.

-The core idea: instead of manually triaging hundreds of GitHub issues to find beginner-friendly ones, this tool does it automatically by analysing the language used in issue titles, bodies, labels, and engagement metrics.

 ---

 ## What it does

-1. Takes a GitHub repository URL as input (e.g. `https://github.com/numpy/numpy`)
+1. Takes a GitHub repository URL as input (e.g. `https://github.com/scrapy/scrapy`).
-2. Scrapes all open issues via the GitHub REST API — skipping pull requests
+2. Scrapes all open issues via the GitHub REST API.
-3. Runs each issue through a scoring algorithm that reads the title, body, labels, and comment count
+3. Runs each issue through a scoring algorithm that reads the title, body, labels, and comment count.
-4. Classifies each issue as **Easy**, **Medium**, or **Hard** and stores it in a local SQLite database
+4. Classifies each issue as **Easy**, **Medium**, or **Hard** and stores it in a local SQLite database.
-5. Serves a web UI where you can filter issues by difficulty, search by keyword, and filter by date range
+5. Serves a web UI where you can filter issues by difficulty, search by keyword, and filter by date range and show  pie chart distribution.
-6. Caches results — re-submitting a repo you've already scraped loads instantly from the database with no redundant API calls
+6. Re-submitting a repo you've already scraped loads instantly from the database.

 ---